Accelerating Social Change

 Strategic advising:When you select a DAF provider, consider whether you’ll receive hands-on support from a philanthropic advisor.
 While many DAF providers don’t offer dedicated support, Tides provides strategic advising for all DAF holders to help maximize the impact of your giving.

-DAFs are intended to be wealth redistribution tools.
+DAFs can be used as wealth redistribution tools.
 Through a DAF, you can easily resource social justice movements and even grow your assets so you can give more over time.
-But wealth redistribution can quickly become wealth hoarding because of how DAFs are designed.
+But wealth redistribution can slow down when assets stay parked in DAF accounts instead of being granted out.

 The promise of an immediate tax deduction for DAF contributions can give donors an excuse to park their money in a DAF, reduce their tax burden, and let the money sit for decades or even generations.
 Too much money that enters a DAF never leaves it: The annual payout rate for a DAF in 2024 was just 22.5%.
 Remember, when you contribute money to a DAF, you should consider that money available for fast redistribution.

 Donors choose Tides precisely because of our commitment to shifting power and resources to changemakers working on the ground.
 Our “Get Off Your Assets” campaign urges donors to move funds out of their DAFs and into the hands of movement leaders, and our partners have responded with great generosity.
-Today, DAFs at Tides have an average payout rate of 54% — twice the payout rate for a typical DAF.
+In 2023, DAFs at Tides had a payout rate of 57% — nearly triple the payout rate for a typical DAF.
 That money funds leaders and communities historically denied power, who are advancing progress on the most urgent issues of our time.

 You can contribute to a DAF in several ways, depending on your financial situation and giving priorities.
-Most donors give through:
+While all fund managers are different (and certain Tides gifts are subject to a review and approval process, which you’ll work through with your advisor), most donors give through:

 Cash contributions: Donors can contribute cash and receive an immediate tax deduction for the full amount.